Eliastik/snakeia/README.md

 * The "tropical" graphic skin uses as a base a [picture from here](https://commons.wikimedia.org/wiki/File:Gunther%27s_Racer_Coluber_gracilis_Snake_snake_by_Dr._Raju_Kasambe_(23).jpg) under Creative Commons Attribution-Share Alike 4.0 International license, [this picture](https://www.piqsels.com/fr/public-domain-photo-zbzjp) under [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/deed.en) license and [this picture](https://commons.wikimedia.org/wiki/File:Red_brick_wall_texture.JPG) under Creative Commons Attribution-Share Alike 3.0 Unported license

 ## Changelog

+* Version 2.1.1 (01/06/2020) :
+  - Added an animation when a Snake loses (it bounces on the obstacle);
+  - It's now possible to move the Snake by sliding your finger in the desired direction;
+  - The ranking can now be scrolled using the mouse wheel or via the finger on mobile devices, and a scrollbar is now displayed;
+  - Added a new graphic skin (Pixel);
+  - Improvement of the animations;
+  - It's now possible to limit the FPS (frames per second) in the settings;
+  - The unknown cell type will now display a "?";
+  - Bug fixes and other adjustments;
+  - Technical improvements:
+    - The classes have been converted to ES6+ classes, the build script now uses Babel;
+    - The functions of the game UI have been separated into several classes inheriting from JSGameTools.Component;
+    - The different AI levels now have their own classes, it's possible to pass a custom AI class to the Snake constructor;
+    - performance.now used instead of Date.now for animation calculations.

 * Version 2.1 (5/3/2020):
   - Improvement of the online game mode: possibility of enabling AIs in online mode, client-side predictions (improves performance, experimental functionality disabled by default), latency (ping) displayed in the game informations;